cogtoolslab/fun-puzzles_cogsci25/README.md

   - `plots`: analysis plots, which may be additionally polished and formatted for figures in a publication.
 - `stimuli`: This directory contains any download/preprocessing scripts for data that are _inputs_ to this project.
 This include scripts that upload materials to the lab `stimuli`  MongoDB database for web experiments.
 - `utils`: This directory contains any files defining helper functions.
-- `writing`: This directory contains files for
+- `writing`: This directory contains files for generating the paper

 ## Running code